-Framingham is the home to the now legendary Framingham Harvest concert, attended by 450+ international vintage workers and locals annually to celebrate the harvest, by partying in the Framingham winery courtyard.
+Framingham is the home to the legendary annual Framingham Harvest concert, attended by international vintage workers and locals who come to celebrate in the Framingham winery courtyard.
 Up and coming bands from New Zealand take to the stage, including Framingham’s very own winery band, Renwick Nudes.

 Nobody’s Hero is a salute to the rebels, the radicals, the offbeat and the underground.
 Those with unorthodox methods and crazy ideas.
 Those that celebrate their individuality and are brave enough to express it.

 With some of the oldest Riesling vines in Marlborough, Framingham planted their first Wairau Valley vines back in 1981.
 Based on warm, well-drained stony soils that deliver distinctive tropical fruit flavors, the winery utilizes small batch winemaking for depth in flavor and texture.